-First synthesized in 1893, methamphetamine is hardly a new drug.
-After decades of aggressive anti-meth advertising, most people are well-aware of its incredibly detrimental effects.
+After decades of aggressive anti-meth advertising, most people are well-aware of meth’s incredibly detrimental effects.
 Prolonged meth addiction leads to functional changes in the brain.
 It also alters the brain’s size, undermines the health and integrity of the bones, and contributes to hair and tooth loss among many other things.

-Chronic meth users are plagued by paranoia, and psychosis.
+Chronic meth users frequently suffer from paranoia and psychosis.
 They also have physical problems like lung, kidney, and liver damage.
 The effects of meth addiction have ruined countless lives.
 Despite these things, it continues to be one of the most heavily abused drugs in the United States.

-This synthetic substance is illegally produced in large and tightly managed laboratories around the world.
-It is also created in homes, apartments, and garages in various forms.
+This synthetic substance is illegally produced in large and tightly managed laboratories and home labs around the world.
 Meth is relatively low in cost, easy to acquire, and both physically and psychologically addictive.
 Take time to learn more about substance abuse treatment in Florida.

 What Is Meth?